-Dr. Hermelijn Smits is heading her own research group focusing on the exploitation of helminth-induced immunoregulatory mechanisms for therapeutic purposes in prevention and treatment of allergic asthma.
+Prof. Hermelijn Smits is heading her own research group focusing on the exploitation of helminth-induced immunoregulatory mechanisms for therapeutic purposes in prevention and treatment of inflammatory airway diseases.

 She is combining basic and clinical research in which key elements include:

-The ultimate goal is to combine the newly acquired information on novel strategies to prevent the development of allergic airway disease and stop the increasing prevalence of allergic asthma among children.
+The ultimate goal is to combine the newly acquired information on novel strategies to prevent the development of inflammatory airway disease.

 She obtained prestigious personal grants (VENI (2006) and VIDI (2014)) from ZonMW and LUMC (Gisela Thier fellow (2006)) to build her own research group focusing on immune regulation by worms and their protection against allergic airway diseases at the Dept of Parasitology.
 Throughout her career, Dr. Hermelijn Smits has received continuous financial support from the Dutch Lung Foundation for several research projects and a national consortium (2015).
 She was involved in several EU consortia (Gabriel, IDEA, TheSchistoVac).
-Currently, she is leading an international consortium on asthma prevention (AWWA -2018) within the programme ‘Accelerate’ of the Dutch Lung Foundation.
-She is actively involved in campaigns to explain her research to the general public and to patients.
+Currently, she is leading an international consortium on asthma prevention (AWWA -2018) within the programme ‘Accelerate’ of the Dutch Lung Foundation and WP-leader in the national DC4Balance consortium, responsible for disease-overarching immune phenotyping of patients receiving dendritic cell-based therapy.
+She is actively involved in public campaigns to explain her research to the general public and to patients.

-She has been committee member and chair of the ‘Young Investigators’ (2010-2012) within the Netherlands Society of Respiratory Science (NRS), committee member of the Task Force on ‘Training Young Investigators’ (2015).
-She is the chair of the working group on Infections and Allergy in the EAACI (2015) and will be a member of the scientific programme committee of the Dutch Society of Immunology (NVVI - 2019).
+She has been chair of the ‘Young Investigators’ (2010-2012) within the Netherlands Society of Respiratory Science (NRS), and currently is the resident of the NRS (2021-2022).
+She was the chair of the working group on Infections and Allergy in the EAACI (2015-2019) and is in the scientific programme committee of the Dutch Society of Immunology (NVVI - 2019).
 She is on the evaluation board of the ZonMw ‘Off Road’ programme.

-Alongside the regular curricular teaching, Dr. Hermelijn Smits is also actively involved in teaching the next generation of researchers by setting up the NRS national Lung course for PhD-students and the new advanced LIFI course on ‘Immunology, Infections and Tolerance’.
-She is the coordinator of the half minor ‘Infections in Health and Disease’.
+Alongside the regular curricular teaching, Prof Hermelijn Smits is also actively involved in teaching the next generation of researchers by setting up the NRS national Lung course for PhD-students and the new advanced LIFI course on ‘Immunology, Infections and Tolerance’.
+She was the coordinator of the half minor ‘Infections in Health and Disease’ (2015-2019) and is currently coordinating the full half-minor programme at LUMC.

-In addition to the fundamental and molecular studies, Dr. Hermelijn Smits has also studied regulatory cells in schistosome-infected people in Gabon, and in allergic asthma patients.
-Current studies focus on the phenotyping of regulatory immune responses during immunotherapy of allergic diseases and the analysis of local inflammatory immune responses following allergen challenge in the nose by novel technologies, such as Cytof, RNAseq and ATACseq.
-The overarching goal is to identify immune signatures specific for early phases of allergic airway responses and deduct whether those are susceptible for modulation by helminth-derived molecules and/or regulatory mechanisms.
+In addition to the fundamental and molecular studies, Prof Hermelijn Smits has also studied regulatory cells in schistosome-infected people in Gabon, and in allergic asthma patients.
+Current studies focus on the phenotyping of regulatory immune responses during immunotherapy of allergic diseases and the analysis of local inflammatory immune responses following allergen challenge in the nose by novel single cell technologies, such as Cytof or scRNAseq.
+The overarching goal is to identify immune signatures specific for early phases of inflammatory responses and deduct whether those are susceptible for modulation by helminth-derived molecules and/or regulatory mechanisms.

 Leids Universitair Medisch Centrum